059: IUD pain, an alternative to the pap smear & a policy to improve family travel

 This is the only mineral sunscreen stick (easy for kids’ faces) that I’ve repeat-ordered this summer. —Cassie

 This delicious new (pregnancy- and breastfeeding-safe) electrolyte drink mix is making hot, busy mornings… better.
-(Use code twotruths to save on your first order.)
+(Use code twotruths to save on your first order.) #partner

 Making ice cream cones for everyone with this $17 kit of sand toys has been my three-year-old’s favorite activity this summer. —C